adriandelarco/old_school/README.md

   ...
 ]
 ```
+which may result in a low speed of crawling, especially for subsequent pages.

 ## Tips and tricks

-- which may result in a low speed of crawling especially for subsequent pages.
-- If you need to scrape the first 100 results then you can decrease a duration of the crawl more than ten times by setting
+- If you need to scrape the first 100 results, then you can decrease the duration of the crawl by more than ten times by setting
   `resultsPerPage=100` instead of crawling 10 pages each with 10 results.